jarrodmillman/rcsds/_sources/standard/git-intro.txt

 Using remotes as a single user
 ==============================

-We are now going to introduce the concept of a *remote repository*: a pointer to another copy of the repository that lives on a different location.
+We are now going to introduce the concept of a **remote** repository: a pointer to another copy of the repository that lives on a different location.
 This can be simply a different path on the filesystem or a server on the internet.